 Annual verification of insurance

-Calvin College uses a "hard" waiver system, meaning all undergraduate students who are enrolled in 6 or more credit hours will be asked on an annual basis to provide proof of comparable existing insurance and submit a signed waiver.
+Calvin University uses a "hard" waiver system, meaning all undergraduate students who are enrolled in 6 or more credit hours will be asked on an annual basis to provide proof of comparable existing insurance and submit a signed waiver.
 If you choose to waive out of the plan, you must be prepared to answer questions about your current health insurance coverage.
-Failure to submit a signed waiver on an annual basis may result in a registration hold and automatic enrollment in the college-sponsored plan.
+Failure to submit a signed waiver on an annual basis may result in a registration hold and automatic enrollment in the university-sponsored plan.

 Please note, while students may waive out of the United HealthCare Student Plan with Medicaid, Medicare or Tricare, we do not direct bill those insurances in our office.United HealthCare Student Plan Waiver Form

 Requirements to opt out of the United HealthCare Student Plan

 To meet Calvin University’s insurance requirements, private health insurance must meet the following conditions: